Crystal Palace National Sports Centre: Football

 The largest 'domestic' attendance ever at the stadium was in the 1913 Cup final between Aston Villa and Sunderland, when 121,919 spectators squeezed into the stands.
-The previous world record had been the 1901 Cup Final, when 114,815 amassed to watch Tottenham Hotspur and Sheffield United draw 2–2, (Spurs won the replay at Burnden Park).
+The previous world record had been the 1901 Cup final, when 114,815 amassed to watch Tottenham Hotspur and Sheffield United draw 2–2, (Spurs won the replay at Burnden Park).

 The 1970–71 WFA Cup (Women's FA Cup) third-place match and final were held at the new stadium in 1971, the first final of the modern competition; it was won by Southampton Women.

-Crystal Palace F.C. have played reserve team matches in the past at the centre, most recently in 2001.

-In January 2011, the club's owners announced plans to relocate the club back to the site of the NSC, redeveloping it into a 40,000-seater, purpose-built football stadium.
+In January 2011, the owners of Crystal Palace F.C. announced plans to relocate the club back to their original home at the site of the National Sports Centre, redeveloping it into a 40,000-seater, purpose-built football stadium.
+However, the club have since shelved these plans to opt for a redevelopment of Selhurst Park.
 Tottenham Hotspur F.C. also released plans to redevelop the NSC into a 25,000-seater stadium, maintaining it as an athletics stadium, as part of their plans to redevelop the Olympic Stadium after the 2012 Summer Olympics and Paralympics.
 However, their plans were cancelled due to their failure to obtain the Olympic Stadium.

-AC London used the stadium during the 2015–16 season.
-Croydon F.C. announced a temporary switch of home ground to Crystal Palace in 2020.
+The now defunct football team AC London used the stadium for their home games in the club's 2015–16 season.
+Croydon F.C. announced a temporary switch of home ground to Crystal Palace in 2020, but only played one match there.